 at async /Users/smallyu/work/github/hello_sol/app/app.js:40:17

-At the bottom of this transaction page, you should see Program logged: "Hello, world!"
+At the bottom of that transaction page, you’ll see the log Program logged: "Hello, world!"

 rustup: rustup 1.28.2 (e4f3ad6f8 2025-04-28)